-It All Began With a Man Named Moriondo
+It All Began With a Man Named Moriondo Back in 1884

-Back in 1884, a genius by the name of Angelo Moriondo patented his steam-driven “instantaneous” coffee beverage making device.
+A genius by the name of Angelo Moriondo patented his steam-driven “instantaneous” coffee beverage making device.
 His invention was one of the very first which controlled the supply of water and steam separately though the coffee.
 His device is considered one of the earliest espresso machines.
 The major difference here between this first prototype and the modern day versions, is that Moriondo's machine brewed in bulk instead of individual servings or “shots”.
 It didn't take long at all for espresso to see massive popularity in Italy.
 Espresso bars were a byproduct of urbanization and were considered a wonderful place to go to socialize.
 Prices were even controlled by local authorities to ensure they didn't rise too high.
 The only catch was that the coffee must be consumed while standing.
 It didn't take long for the rest of the world to catch on to the magic of espresso.
 The rest, as they say, is history.

-So, What Is Espresso, Anyway?
+What Is Espresso?

 Well, for starters, espresso isn't in reference to a kind of bean or roast.
 Espresso only refers to a kind of coffee drink that is prepared in its own specific method.
 One of the major aspects that sets espresso apart from other coffee drinks is what is called the “crema”.
 This refers to the reddish-brown froth that forms when the soluble oils from a fine-ground coffee combines with air bubbles.
-A shot of expresso is created by sending hot water though finely ground coffee (that looks like a solid puck rather than loose grounds) under high pressure.
+A shot of espresso is created by sending hot water through finely ground coffee (that looks like a solid puck rather than loose grounds) under high pressure.
 This increase in pressure means the extraction time is significantly shortened compared to other methods.
-This form of preparation serves to thicken body, intensify flavor, and of course, results in that lovely crema.
+This form of preparation serves to thicken the body, intensify flavor, and of course, results in that lovely crema.